 The West Indies island of St. Kitts is situated 2,100km from the coast of Miami, Florida.
 The Kittitians, mostly African in origin, were brought here during the slave trade to cultivate sugar; now the island's main source of economy is tourism.
 St. Kitts is known for its upmarket resorts and the UNESCO World Heritage site of Brimstone Hill Fortress National Park: described as the best kept fortress in America.

-With good diving all year round Saba & St Kitts is an idyllic destination for your next liveaboard trip.
-Leaving from the port of St. Maarten or St. Kitts, treat yourself to the luxury of the great visibility that the Caribbean Sea has to offer on a daily basis.
-Typically an 8 day trip, take in all the sights of these Eastern Caribbean islands both above and below the water.
+Usually leaving from the port of St. Maarten or St. Kitts, treat yourself to the luxury of the great visibility that the Caribbean Sea has to offer on a daily basis.
+Typically an 8 day trip, takes in all the sights of these Eastern Caribbean islands both above and below the water.
 You can expect to dive up to 5 times a day taking in the changes of the marine life after dark as well as during the day.
 You will have the opportunity to spend time on the islands visiting the rainforest on the mountainside, taking a ride on horseback along the beach or visiting the local golf course for a hole or two.

 Visiting and diving by liveaboard around both islands, you will see contrasting sites.
 Whether you're interested in the coral gardens and reefs of Saba, or the more challenging dives in current and at the drop offs of St. Kitts, there is a dive to everyone's taste here.
 Wrecks of both recent and significantly older ships to explore; caves and swim-throughs to find your way through; and for the daring why not jump in and let the current take you as you allow the drift to do all the hard work whilst you sit back and watch the marine life pass you by.
 Don't forget to bring your camera!
 Perhaps you'll catch a nurse shark or a turtle as you roam the sites of St. Kitts and look a little closer around Saba to find macro species including some of the rarer beauties of the Eastern Caribbean Sea.
 Still keep that camera close by when on board as you may catch a glimpse of the dolphins in the water whilst moving between sites, snap the stunning sunsets and of course you will have the opportunity to take back the memories of all the new dive buddies you have made on board.